seanofw/smile/CODESTANDARDS.md

 	```

 6. Must not contain more than one blank line in sequence in a source file.

-	(i.e., don't leave long gaps of unnecessary blank lines.)
+	(*Don't leave long gaps of unnecessary blank lines in source code.*)

 7. Must not contain a blank line before a closing `}`.

-8. Must contain a blank line after every function body.  (i.e., put blank
+8. Must contain a blank line after every function body.

-	lines between your functions.)
+	(*Put blank lines between your functions.*)

 9. Must "collapse" a function declaration to a single line, wrapped
 	to successive lines at no more than 100 characters; and successive
 	lines of the function declaration must be indented.

-For example, do not write this:
+	(*For example, do not write this:*)

 	```c
 	void